The story behind the separation of Lost With Purpose, plus some love and advice about breaking up while traveling.

 The end of an era

-A couple of weeks beforehand, I broke up with Sebastiaan, my partner and traveling companion of almost six years.
+A couple of weeks beforehand, I broke up with Sebastiaan, my partner and travel companion of almost six years.

 I won’t go into the dirty details of how and why we broke up.
 Let’s just say: it was a long time coming for me.